 Data reporting

-The data collected from the pilot study on the occurrence of ESOCs in Florida will be analyzed and reported in an DEP technical document.
+The data collected from the pilot study on the occurrence of ESOC in Florida will be analyzed and reported in an DEP technical document.
 Other possible avenues for reporting are through peer-reviewed journal submissions.
 Should the results of the study be found to be of potential environmental concern, targeted follow-up studies may be required to evaluate environmental risk.
 Examples of such studies include an assessment of the impact to the aquatic organisms and an investigation of potential sources, a focus on a watershed, and predictions of ESOC occurrence and concentrations in municipal wastewater plant influent and effluent.

 Literature Cited